Illinois Child Custody and Parental Right Allocation Attorneys

 If the parents cannot agree on custody and have to go to court, the process may become extremely expensive.
 The court may appoint a Child’s Representative or Guardian Ad Litem to represent the best interests of the child.

 What is sole custody?
 What is joint custody?
+What is an Allocation of Parental Rights and Responsibilities?

 To do this, the court will refer parents to mediation, whether private or through county sponsored services.
 They may further appoint an attorney, called a Child Representative, or a Guardian ad litem, to represent what they believe to be in the child’s best interests.
-If taken further, the Court can appoint specialists in the field of child psychology as expert witnesses in a contested custody or visitation case.
+If taken further, the Court can appoint specialists in the field of child psychology as expert witnesses in a contested allocation case.

 Given our experience, we can best help you understand and prepare for these very important, and potentially life altering evaluations.
 We know what they mean.
 We know how they are used.
 We know how to best represent your interests, and how to meet those of your children.